Timothy Woods

 You can buy the bone broth supplement in powder or liquid form, and you could simply boil it up from animal bone marrow.

-Bone broth is full of collagen, which has excellent healing properties for your skin, hair, connective tissue, and is known to improve cartilage health.
+Bone broth is full of collagen, which has excellent healing properties for your skin, hair, and connective tissue and is known to improve cartilage health.

 8. Snacks on Carnivore Diet